senecajs/seneca-web/README.md

    * `map`:    each property of this sub-object should correspond to a matched wildcard value, in this case: red, green, and blue

 The map entries define the nature of the route.
-In the above example, the default case is to respond to HTTP GET requests, and to append the name of the wildcard value to the prefix to form the full URL.
+In the above example, the default case is to respond to HTTP GET requests.
+The mapping forms URLs by appending the name of the wildcard value to the prefix to form the full URL.
 So you end up with these endpoints:

    * `GET /color/red`   - responds with: application/json
    * `GET /color/green` - responds with: application/json